grbeno/mycodes/Readme.md

 These codes are snippets, some of them are part of code modules or one of my program.
 The algorithms, list comprehension, mapping, pandas, sql queries (sorry if I left out someone!) helped me a lot.

 ### What else have I got?
 I wrote VBA and C codes earlier, but as you will notice I have not added these to repo.
 Honestly, I have not dealt with these programming languages for a while.
 On my Wordpress site you can find VBA and C codes as well and a section about Django framework and web development.
+Direct link t this: http://mysite-grbeno.herokuapp.com/

 Thank you for reading my readme! 😊